arq5x/bedtools2/docs/content/tools/getfasta.rst

 **-tab**					     Report extract sequences in a tab-delimited format instead of in FASTA format.
 **-s**                           Force strandedness.
 If the feature occupies the antisense strand, the sequence will be reverse complemented. *Default: strand information is ignored*.
-**-split**	                     Given BED12 input, extract and concatenate the sequences from the BED "blocks" (e.g., exons) **-s**	                         | Force strandedness.
-If the feature occupies the antisense strand, the sequence will be reverse complemented.
+**-split**	                     Given BED12 input, extract and concatenate the sequences from the BED "blocks" (e.g., exons)
-		                         | By default, strand information is ignored.
 ===========================      ===============================================================================================================================================================================================================